-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: E68089-P22532 KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PORTION ONLY TRACON PHARMACEUTICALS, INC. The Board of Directors recommends you vote FOR the following Class I director to hold office until the 2022 Annual Meeting of Stockholders: 1.
-Election of Director Withhold 1A.
-Stephen T. Worland, Ph.D.
-The Board of Directors recommends you vote FOR the following proposal: For Against Abstain To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019.
-NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other flouristy, please give full title as such.
+MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW: 5. • • • • • • • • D00960-P38252 KEEP THIS S PORTION FO OR YOUR RECORDS THIS PROXY CARD IS V ALID ONLY WHE N SIGNED AND DATED).
+DETACH A ND RETURN T HIS PORTION ONLY The PHARMACEUTICALS, INC. Board of Directors recommends you vote FOR the followir ctors to hold office until the 2023 Annual Meeting of Stockhol g Class II ders: 1.
+Election of Directors Nominees: For Withhold 1A.
+Martin A. Mattingly, Pharm.D.
+1B.
+J. Rainer Twiford, J.D., Ph.D.
+The Board of Directors recommends you vote FOR the following proposals: For Against Abstain 2.
+To ratify the appointment of Ernst & Young LLP as the Compar 31, 2020. ıy's independen t registered public acco ounting firm for the fiscal year e nding December 3.
+To approve an amendment to our certificate of incorporation to increase our au uthorized shares of con nmon stock from 20,000,000 to 70,000,000.
+NOT E: Such other business as may properly come before the meeting ı or any adjourn ment thereof. give se sign exactly as your name(s) appear(s) hereon.
+When signing full title as such.
 Joint owners should each sign personally.
-All holders must sign.
-If so copporation or partnership, please sign in full corporate or partnership name by authorized officer.

-Signature (Joint Owners)
+All hol orporate or partnership name by authorized officer. as attorney, exe ders must sign. ecutor, administrator, or If a corporation or par other fiduciary, please nership, please sign in 1 Sig nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date ; J